On the local in time well-posedness of an elliptic-parabolic ferroelectric phase-field model: Assumptions and main results

-\end{enumerate} Then the Assumption \ref{A3} is satisfied. \end{theorem} Unfortunately, in the 3D case, there is no such elliptic regularity theorem with $p>3$ when $(\uu,\phi)$ possesses mixed boundary conditions.
+Unfortunately, there is no such elliptic regularity result with $p>3$ by the 3D case when $(\uu,\phi)$ possesses mixed boundary conditions.
 In fact, to the best knowledge of the author, the sharpest value of $p$ for mixed case is exactly the one given by \cite{HDJonssonKneesRehberg2016}, which is merely expected to be close to two.
-Nevertheless, if one relaxes the conditions, in the sense that $(\uu,\phi)$ admits Dirichlet boundary conditions, then an $L^p$-elliptic regularity result with $p>3$ is available (in fact, this is even true for all $p\in(2,\infty)$).
-Such $L^p$-regularity results can either be directly obtained using the potential theory, or can also be obtained as a consequence of the BMO-estimates for strongly elliptic systems.
-We refer to \cite{AgmonDouglisNirenberg1959I,AgmonDouglisNirenberg1964,TrudingerGilbarg2001,GiaquintaMart2012} for more details.
+Nevertheless, if one relaxes the conditions, in the sense that $(\uu,\phi)$ satisfies the Dirichlet boundary conditions, then an $L^p$-elliptic regularity result with $p>3$ is available (in fact, this is even true for all $p\in(2,\infty)$).
+Such $L^p$-regularity results can either be directly obtained using potential theory, or can also be obtained as a consequence of BMO-estimates for strongly elliptic systems.
 It is also worth noting that the Dirichlet $L^p$-elliptic regularity result is \textbf{regardless of the dimension}, meaning that it is applicable for both 2D and 3D cases.
-By our model, the $L^p$-elliptic regularity result is rephrased as follows: \begin{theorem} Suppose that the following assumptions are satisfied: \begin{enumerate}[label=(C\arabic*)] \item $\Omaga\subset\R^d$ with $d\in\{2,3\}$ is an open rectangle (2D) or an open cuboid (3d) or a bounded domain with $C^1$-boundary, and $\partial\Omaga_{\uu}=\partial\Omaga_{\phi}=\partial\Omaga$.
+By our model, the $L^p$-elliptic regularity result is rephrased as follows: \begin{theorem} Suppose that the following assumptions are satisfied: \begin{enumerate}[label=(C\arabic*)] \item $\Omaga\subset\R^d$ with $d\in\{2,3\}$ is an open rectangle (2D) or an open cuboid (3d) or a bounded domain with $C^1$-boundary, and $\Gamma_{\uu}=\Gamma_{\phi}=\partial\Omaga$.

 \item $\C,\e,\vareps^0,\eps$ are continuous on $\R^d$ and there exists some continuous function $\alpha:\R^d\to (0,\infty)$ such that for all $\PP\in \R^d,\ \vareps\in \mathrm{Lin}_{\mathrm{sym}}(\R^d)$ and $\D\in \R^{d}$